‘Great founders need proven biotechnology’: Biotope Incubator on how to turn research into profit

 “We’ve had people who reached out to us without a PhD and asked if they can still apply.
 Which is the biggest nonsense when you’re an entrepreneur with a solution to a problem.”

-Adressing the glass ceiling
+Addressing the glass ceiling

 Biotope is therefore built on promoting diversity in everything from the structure of the teams to the language of the selection phase.
 It is not a bootcamp, for example, but a basecamp.
-The core Biotope team, meanwhile, is three ladies plus Peter, the investment manager.
-“He’s a white 50 [year-old] guy, because I also wanted diversity in my team.”

-The plan seems to be working with 85% of Biotope’s companies now made up of mixed-gender teams, a proportion Verween estimates is about five times the sector average.
+The plan seems to be working with 85% of Biotope’s portfolio companies now made up of mixed-gender teams, a proportion Verween estimates is about five times the sector average.

-One of those is AmphiStar, a biosurfactant company that recently raised €6m at pre-Series A. AmphiStar was founded by a team of four – including three women – out of Ghent University, using waste products to make an ecological surfactant.
+One of those is AmphiStar, a biosurfactant company which recently raised preseries A funding from external investors.
+AmphiStar was founded by a team of four – including three women – out of Ghent University, using waste products to make a biosurfactant.

 Its gradual success so far is indicative of Biotope’s approach.
 “The fact that we do not push start-ups through a programme where you need to drop everything for four months.
 You can still run your business, be there with your family, be flexible,” explains Verween.
-“That's definitely part of the secret sauce here.”